itsabubakarshf/itsabubakarshf/README.md

 ## About

-I'm AbubakarShf, a passionate self-taught Full Stack web developer and a [freelance](https://fiverr.com/GeekGiants) from Pakistan.
-I am a third-year undergraduate student at [National Textile University](https://www.ntu.edu.pk/).
-I am an aspiring Junior web Developer at [GeekGiants](https://www.GeekGiants.net/).
-My other interests aside from web Dev are Backend Development, DevOps and Flutter.

-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+ I'm AbubakarShf, a driven and self-taught Full Stack web engineer hailing from Pakistan.
+I am currently a third-year undergraduate student at National Textile University, but my aspirations reach far beyond the classroom.
+I am a Senior FullStack Web Engineer at [WoitSolutions](https://woitsolutions.com/), where I am constantly pushing the boundaries of my skills and expanding my knowledge in the ever-evolving world of web development.
+My expertise extends beyond just web development, as I am also well-versed in backend development, DevOps, and frontend development.

+I am a true believer in the power of open-source technology, and I have a deep appreciation for the collaborative spirit and knowledge sharing that it promotes.
+I have learned a great deal through my involvement in the open-source community and I am always looking for new ways to give back and contribute to this vibrant ecosystem.

 <ul>
 <li>🧐 Learning about serverless architectures, distributed systems, tensorflow